 Swimming is a great form of exercise in its own right.
 Unlike running, swimming incorporates more upper body strength in order to move through the water.
 Stress is taken off of the joints that take impact during running and your whole body is exercised.

-This can benefit your running by strengthening your core muscles so your body holds itself in better posture as you run.
+This can benefit your running by strengthening your core muscles (10 Great Core Exercises For Runners) so your body holds itself in better posture as you run.
 Likewise, your cardiovascular system will benefit from swimming.
 Like running swimming will get your heartbeat up and will have you out of breath.

 Rather than destroying your toes and worsening those blisters, why not take a dip in the pool and swim some lengths.
 Another good thing about swimming is how relaxing it can be.
 Your body is supported by the water and you can very easily slow down if need be.